Observing the state of Aeron based applications can be achieved without adding latency by using a dedicated external process.

 file.

-If your application adds counters, and you do not have enough counter space left, Aeron will not be able to add the new counters.
+If your application attemmpts to add a counter, and you do not have enough counter space left, Aeron will not be able to add the new counter.

 Note that Aeron supports both ephemeral and persistent counter space.
 Ephemeral counters are tied to the lifecycle of the Aeron client that created them.